-A group of 'syntactically-based' alternations primarily consists of different types of 'diathesis' (in the narrow sense) in Czech.
+A group of 'syntactically-based' alternations primarily consists of different types of 'diathesis' in Czech.
 Further, reciprocal alternations are ranged with this type and also some additional (more sparse) constructions.
 These alternations are characterized by changes in the verb form.

-We have exemplified some of these alternations in the previous section in Figures 4 and 6, where label Pass stands for passive voice, AuxRT for reflexive passive, RP and RslP for recipient and resultative passive with dostat [to get] and mít [to have], respectively, plus passive participle constructions.
-We take into account also, e.g., alternations for constructions like dát / nechat plus infinitive (as in dává / nechává si vyprat špinavé košile [he has/gets his dirty shirts washed]).
+We have exemplified some of these alternations in the previous section in Figures 4 and 6, where label Pass stands for passive voice, AuxRT for reflexive passive, RP and RslP for recipient and resultative passive with dostat [to get] and mút [to have], respectively, plus passive participle constructions.
+We take into account also, e.g., alternations IP-I and IP-II for constructions dát / nechat plus infinitive (as in dává / nechává si vyprat špinavé košile [he has/gets his dirty shirts washed]).
 Label Rcpr (see Fig. 4) is used for reciprocal constructions described for Czech in (Panevová, 1999).

 The 'syntactically-based' alternations cover constructions described in details in Czech grammars, another 'diatheses' are regular enough to be covered by general rules (e.g. 'dispositional modality' or impersonal constructions), so it is redundant to store them in a lexicon (see esp.
-(Mlu, 1987) and (Daneš, 1985), and (Skoumalová, 2002)).
+(Mlu, 1987) and (Daneš, 1985)).